oosg/Physicochemical-Analysis-Sugarcane-Soils/README.md

 # Physicochemical-Analysis-Sugarcane-Soils

 The DB contains information about physicochemical analysis of Vertisol Sugarcane soils.

-The DB contains information about physicochemical analysis of Vertisol Sugarcane soils.
 This information is useful to determine the soil agricultural aptitude.